 You may experience some difficult driving at night (halos or starbursts around lights) in the short term, but these effects are usually temporary and only last for a few days – weeks at most.

 Photorefractive Keratectomy (PRK) is a tried and true method of laser refractive surgery.
 It works by removing the outer layer of your cornea and then reshaping the cornea with a laser.
 A bandage contact lens is then placed on the eye to promote healing.
 The results and goals are comparable to the more well-known type of laser vision correction, LASIK.
 Patients who have thinner corneal tissues or previous refractive surgeries are generally better candidates for PRK than for LASIK.

-If you are interested in any type of vision correction surgery, think PRK might be the choice for you or just want more information please contact us here or call 800.EYE.EXAM to speak with one of our LASIK counselors.
+If you are interested in any type of vision correction surgery, think PRK might be the choice for you, or just want more information please contact us here or call 800-393-3926 to speak with one of our LASIK counselors.